GAZ-3307

 The GAZ-3307 and GAZ-3309 (nicknamed GAZon) are Russian trucks produced by the Gorky Automobile Plant.
-The GAZ-3307 was announced in late 1989, and the GAZ-3309 was announced at the end of 1994.
-Under the designation GAZ-3309, there is a variant of the vehicle with an extended wheelbase and a modified engine.
-The GAZ-3308 is the all-wheel-drive version that is also used for military purposes.
+The GAZ-3307 was announced in late 1989, followed by GAZ-3309 in late 1994.
+Under the GAZ-3309 designation, variants were offered with an extended wheelbase and a modified engine.
+The GAZ-3308 is the all-wheel-drive version that has also been used for military purposes.
 More than 1.5 million GAZ-3307s were built, and in January 2020, production ceased after 31 years.
 Since 2014, a successor has been produced in the form of the GAZon NEXT.

 History and development

-When the GAZ-3307 was designed in the early 1980s, it utilized common assembly techniques and parts found in models of the time (the chassis and engine were derived from the GAZ-53-12), resulting in lower costs and easier maintenance.
+When the GAZ-3307 was designed in the early 1980s, it employed common assembly techniques and parts found in models of the time.
+Its chassis and engine were derived from the GAZ-53-12), resulting in lower costs and easier maintenance.

-The vehicle received a more spacious, modern cab, equipped with an efficient ventilation and heating system.
+The vehicle was fitted with a more spacious and modern cab, equipped with an efficient ventilation and heating system.
 The cab design was much more modern and was inspired by trucks built by Magirus-Deutz.
-Testing of the GAZ-3307 was finished in December 1986.
+Testing of the GAZ-3307 model was finished in December 1986.

-Unlike their predecessors, these trucks had power steering.
-Serial production of the 4.5-ton GAZ-3307 with the ZMZ-511 engine (an updated version of the ZMZ-53) began in late 1989.
+Unlike their predecessors, these trucks were equipped with power steering.
+Serial production of the 4.5-ton GAZ-3307, powered by the ZMZ-511 engine (an updated version of the ZMZ-53) began in late 1989.

-Around 2006, the GAZ-3307, GAZ-3309, and GAZ-3308 received updated petrol and diesel engines that complied with Euro 2 emissions standards, and a further engine update in 2008 ensured Euro 3 compliance.
-Mass production of the GAZ-3307 and -3308 models with ZMZ engines was discontinued in 2009; however, restricted production continued for government agencies.
+Around 2006, the GAZ-3307, GAZ-3309, and GAZ-3308 received updated petrol and diesel engines that complied with Euro 2 emissions standards, followed by further engine update in 2008 to ensure Euro 3 compliance.
+Mass production of the GAZ-3307 and -3308 models with ZMZ engines was discontinued in 2009, although restricted production continued for government agencies.

 In 2010–2012, the GAZ-3309 was fitted with a MMZ D-245.7 E-3 diesel engine, and the GAZ-33081 Sadko and GAZ-33086 Countryman variants were fitted with the MMZ D-245.7 E-2 diesel engine.
 All vehicles produced after 2013 received the MMZ D-245.7 E-4 engine.

-Since 2012, the GAZ-33096 has been produced with a diesel engine (which was certified under Euro 4 emissions standards in 2013).
+Since 2012, the GAZ-33096 has been produced with a diesel engine, which was certified under Euro 4 emissions standards in 2013.
 In February 2013, the GAZ-33098 received a new YaMZ-5342.10 engine, and a new model, the GAZ-33088, was introduced.
 The successor to the GAZ-3307 is the GAZon NEXT, which was introduced in 2014 and has been in series production since then.
 The GAZ-3307 was no longer included in the manufacturer's vehicle range from about 2016, but was still available on order.
 The GAZ-3309, on the other hand, was offered unchanged.

 In January 2020, production of both models was discontinued in favor of the respective successors.
-Many other models were produced over the course of the 31-year production period, which were identified by numbers appended to the basic designation GAZ-3307.
+Over the course of the 31-year production period, numerous additional variants or models were produced, which were identified by numbers appended to the basic designation GAZ-3307.
 In the case of special bodies, there was also a complete deviation from the typing.